MohamedAtef321/MohamedAtef321/README.md

 ---

-Studying Computer Sciecne & Artificial Intelligence at <a href="Cairo University">Cairo University</a>.
+Studying Electronics and Communications Engineering at <a href="Mansoura University">Mansoura University</a>.
 Interested in AI, ML, Dl, Computer Vision, NLP and Music.

 **MohamedAtef321/MohamedAtef321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.